abdujalil-gafforov/blog/README.md

 ## Usage

-- Access the admin panel at: `http://127.0.0.1:8000/admin/`
+- **Admin Panel**: Access the admin panel at `http://127.0.0.1:8000/admin/` to manage posts, users, and other administrative tasks.
-- Use the admin panel to create, edit, and delete posts.
+- **Manage Posts**: Users can create, edit, and delete posts.
-- Users can view posts and leave comments through the website.
+- **Comments**: Users can leave comments on posts.
+- **PDF Download**: Each post can be downloaded as a PDF, allowing offline viewing or sharing.

 ## Contributing